How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Macronutrients in a standard 16 oz Thai bubble tea:

-Note: Based on WHO recommendation of 25g sugar for women, 36g for men per day
+Note: WHO recommends 25g sugar for women, 36g for men per day

 Health Considerations: Is Thai Bubble Tea Bad for You?